What you can bring home to Canada

 Used or second-hand mattresses

-You cannot import used or second-hand mattresses into Canada unless you have a certificate, letter or any other document signed by a person qualified to clean and fumigate that clearly verifies the mattresses have been cleaned and fumigated.
+You cannot import used or second-hand mattresses into Canada unless you have a certificate, letter or any other document signed by a person qualified to clean and fumigate that clearly proves that the mattresses have been cleaned and fumigated.

 In Canada, health products may be regulated differently than they are in other countries.
-For example, what is available without a prescription in one country may require a prescription in Canada.
+For example, a drug that is available without a prescription in one country may require a prescription in Canada.
 There are also restrictions on the quantities and types of health products that can be brought into Canada.

 For more information on importing health products into Canada, please consult Health Canada's Guidance Document on the Import Requirements for Health Products under the Food and Drugs Act and its Regulations.